Welcome to the AER Neurological Visual Impairment Division (Division 20).

-This newly formed division provides an opportunity to explore, discuss and contribute to the next level of thinking and opportunities.
+This division provides an opportunity to explore, discuss and contribute to the next level of thinking and opportunities.
 It provides a member social network to share resources, strategies and new information.
 The board granted provisional status to the division in the fall of 2016.
-It will become a full-fledged division in the summer of 2018 provided it meets specific requirements of membership and activities.
+It became a full-fledged division in 2018.
 Join today.

 - Advocate for the need for research for this population.